 Specific outputs

 We organize six educational policy themes seminars.
 The themes have been selected so they match the present educational policy debate in Georgia.
-They have been inspired to work with the educational policy themes and to formulate a strategy on how to implement the subject at their school and local community.
+In relation to the immediate objective ‘a’ ESFTUG as an output gets inspiration and examples to be used in the social dialogue with the ministry, and in relation til the immediate objective ‘b’ the teachers have been inspired to work with the educational policy themes and to formulate a strategy on how to implement the subject at their school and local community.
 The work follows up on the specific themes from the 2017-18 project to promote school democracy as it is basically about engaging all kind of young people (both minority and majority groups and from all income levels) in the schools’ life and training young people in a critical, involving and active citizenship.

 Two months after each policy theme seminar all participants will meet again for a two-day follow-up seminar.
-Here they will discuss the dissemination work done by the participants, . be inspired by good examples and learn from the obstacles some have met and overcome.
+Here they will discuss the dissemination work done by the participants.
+This way with ref. to immediate objective ‘a’ ESFTUG gets examples on how the seminar inspiration can be implemented in Georgia.
+ESFTUG will produce position papers on the 6 themes’ implementation in Georgia.
+And with ref. to immediate objective ‘b’ teachers will be inspired by good examples and learn from the obstacles some have met and overcome.
 In preparation for these seminars there will be established debate fora on the social media where the above-mentioned seminar coordinators will function as moderators for the debates.

 To make sure that teachers all over the country have the option of learning more about the discussions on the selected educational policy themes and have a chance to debate with the ESFTUG leadership on how to promote the educational development on these issues ESFTUG will organise six regional dissemination meetings in more remote areas.
+These meetings will with ref. to immediate objective ‘a’ give ESFTUG a broader member mandate to advocate the educational policy themes and with ref. to the immediate objective ‘b’ the regional meetings give more members inspiration on how they can influence local school development.

 To inspire the seminar coordinators and to make sure the fully understand the background for the inspiration the Danish facilitators bring into the debate during the policy theme seminars, the 6 seminar coordinators together with the Georgian project coordinator will make a study visit to Denmark in the beginning of the project, as described on p.
 18. We know from the visit of the ESFTUG to Denmark in the 2017-18 project that this visits strongly support the participants willingness and capacity to work with school democracy, school development and social inclusion and they bring the inspiration from visiting Denmark to strengthen the social dialogue both at national level and at the local level in the organization promoting school development.